 HTC One [M7]

 With integration of the Android 4.4.2 (Kitkat) IR API DSLR Remote should work with all devices with a built-in IR Blaster supported by the Kitkat IR API.

 Support of a built-in IR sender on Sony or LG devices

-Unfortunately neither the Sony nor the LG IR API provide the feature needed by any remote app like DSLR Remote, as is deploying its own IR codes as data with the app.
+Unfortunately neither the Sony nor the LG native IR API provide the feature needed by any remote app like DSLR Remote, as is deploying its own IR codes as data with the app.
 The only thing possible in both API is using codes learned from physical remotes or codes supplied with the phone/tablet.
-Please use a IR dongle or cable release hardware as described on the DSLR Remote website.
+If your device doesn't run Android 4.4.2 (Kitkat) or Kitkat doesn't support the built-in IR hardware of your device, please use a IR dongle or cable release hardware as described on the DSLR Remote website.